rrjudd/jvsip/python/vsip/README.md

   * I still use Homebrew but Apple seems to be installing the latest Python3.
 To avoid conflicts I use Apples version.
 Python knowledgable people may want to go some other way.
+* I also build on a Raspberrypi platform (linux).
+In general there are fewer problems on that platform than on the Apple platform